andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-verifying-a-receipt-signature-in-swift.md

 <a name="apple-root-cert" class="jump-target"></a>

-# Preparation step: Download Apple&#8217;s root certificate
+# Preparation step: Download Apple's root certificate

-You need a copy of Apple&#8217;s root certificate in order to fully complete this phase of receipt validation.
+You need a copy of Apple's root certificate in order to fully complete this phase of receipt validation.

 How do you get a copy of it?
 Great question (with an answer)!